 Further information on State aid

-The State aid branch of the Department for Business and Trade and Department for Business, Energy and Industrial Strategy have lead responsibility within the UK for coordination and development of State aid policy.
-The State aid guidance has further information.
+The State aid branch of the Department for Business and Trade has lead responsibility within the UK for coordination and development of State aid policy.
+The guidance on the UK’s international obligations has further information.
 You can also visit the European Commission’s information on State aid.

 If the European Commission considers a business or any undertaking to have been in receipt of State aid due to ineligibility for exemption under GBER, that undertaking is likely to be required to repay any aid received to the value of the gross grant equivalent.